 3. Costs: How much are your premiums, deductibles, and other Medicare costs?
 How much do you pay for services like hospital stays or doctor visits?
 Is there a yearly limit on what you could pay out-of-pocket for medical services?
 Make sure you understand any coverage rules that may affect your Medicare costs.

 4. Doctor and hospital choice: Do your doctors accept the coverage?
 Are the doctors you want to see accepting new patients?
 Do you have to choose your hospital and healthcare providers from a network?
 Do you need to get referrals?

 5. Prescription drugs: Do you need to join a Medicare Prescription Drug Plan?
 Do you already have creditable prescription drug coverage?
 Will you pay a penalty if you join a drug plan later?
 What’s the plan’s overall star rating?
 What will your prescription drugs cost under each plan?
 Are your drugs covered under the plan’s formulary?
 Are there any coverage rules that apply to your prescriptions?
 Are you eligible for a free Medication Therapy Management (MTM) program?

 7. Convenience: Where are the doctor’s offices?
 What are their hours?
 Which pharmacies can you use?
 Can you get your prescriptions by mail?
 Do the doctors use electronic health records (EHRs) or E-prescribe?
-Can you get an electronic copy of your information by email or to store in a personal health record?
+Can you get an electronic copy of your information by email or store it in a personal health record?
 Which pharmacies can you use?
 Is the pharmacy you use in the plan’s network?
-If it’s in the network and your plan offers preferred cost sharing, does your pharmacy offer preferred cost sharing?
-You may pay less for some drugs at pharmacies that offer preferred cost sharing.
+If it’s in the network and your plan offers preferred cost sharing, does your pharmacy offer preferred cost-sharing?
+You may pay less for some drugs at pharmacies that offer preferred cost-sharing.
 Can you get your prescriptions by mail?

 8. Travel: Will the plan cover you if you travel to another state or outside the U.S.?